Grab vs. Bolt: Which Rideshare App is Cheaper in Pattaya?

 Grab vs. Bolt Drivers: What’s the Difference?

-Purportedly, Grab vets its drivers better than Bolt.
-That’s the word on the street.
-We don’t know for sure.
+Grab vets its drivers more thoroughly than Bolt, so some say Bolt is safer than Grab.
 Try both services and see if you notice a difference in driver quality.
 We never have.
 Like Uber and Lyft drivers in America, some Thai rideshare drivers use both apps at once.
 It’s not uncommon to book a Bolt and have a motorbike driver appear wearing a Grab jacket.

 The Verdict